Symbolic substitution systems beyond abelian groups: Introduction

 \subsection{Motivation}

 The theory of aperiodic order is an important source of examples of dynamical systems over locally compact abelian groups: If $\Lambda$ is an aperiodic Delone set in a locally compact abelian group $A$ and $\Omega_\Lambda$ denotes its orbit closure in the space of all such Delone sets (with respect to the Chabauty--Fell topology), then $A \curvearrowright \Omega_\Lambda$ is a topological dynamical system.
-In principle, such systems can be studied for arbitrary Delone sets $\Lambda$, but in practice they have been studied mostly for three (overlapping) classes of Delone sets: \begin{itemize} \item Aperiodic Meyer sets, i.e.\ Delone sets arising from cut-and-project constructions; \item Aperiodic Delone sets arising from symbolic substitutions inside a lattice in $A$; \item Aperiodic Delone sets arising from geometric substitutions. \end{itemize} The present article continues a general program initiated in \cite{BjHa18,BjHaPo18} and developed further in \cite{ BjHa3, FishExtensionsOfSchreiber, BjHStulemeijer, BHP20-LR, BjHaPoII, BjHaPoIII, BP18, BjHAnalyticProperties, Machado1, CordesHTonic, Hrushovski, Machado3, Machado2} which aims to expand the theory of aperiodic order to non-abelian locally compact groups and to study the resulting dynamical systems.
-So far the focus in this program has been on extending the cut-and-project construction.
-Thanks to the work cited above there is now a far-reaching theory of Meyer sets in non-abelian groups; the dynamical properties of the resulting systems can sometimes be surprisingly different from the abelian case.
-The present article is a first attempt to extend the theory of abelian substitution dynamical systems \cite{Que87, Sol97,Sol98,AnPu98,Dur00,Fogg02,DaLe06,BaakeGrimm13,KeLe13,BarOl14} to certain non-abelian groups, focusing on the symbolic setting.
+In principle, such systems can be studied for arbitrary Delone sets $\Lambda$, but in practice they have been studied mostly for three (overlapping) classes of Delone sets: \begin{itemize} \item aperiodic Meyer sets, i.e.\ Delone sets arising from cut-and-project constructions; \item aperiodic Delone sets arising from symbolic substitutions inside a lattice in $A$; \item aperiodic Delone sets arising from geometric substitutions. \end{itemize} The present article continues a general program initiated in \cite{BjHa18,BjHaPo18} and developed further in \cite{FishExtensionsOfSchreiber, BjHStulemeijer, BP18, BjHAnalyticProperties, Machado1, CordesHTonic, Hrushovski, BjHaPoII, BjHaPoIII, Machado2, BjHa3, Machado3, BHP25-LR} which aims to expand the theory of aperiodic order to non-abelian locally compact groups and to study the resulting dynamical systems.
+Thanks to the work cited above there is now a rich theory of Meyer sets in non-abelian groups; the dynamical properties of the resulting systems can sometimes be surprisingly different from the abelian case.
+The goal of the present article is to extend key aspects of the theory of symbolic substitution dynamical systems associated with lattices in abelian groups \cite{Que87, Sol97,Sol98,AnPu98,Dur00,Fogg02,DaLe06,BaakeGrimm13,KeLe13,BarOl14} to symbolic substitution systems associated with lattices in certain non-abelian group.
+Using our approach we construct the first examples of \emph{strongly aperiodic linearly repetitive Delone sets} in non-abelian locally compact groups.
+(Note that, in contrast to the abelian case, there is so far no construction of such Delone sets using cut-and-project methods for non-abelian locally compact groups.)
+Our construction applies to a large class of lattices in nilpotent Lie groups which contains hundreds of examples even in relatively small dimensions (say, $\leq 10$); see \cite{SolomonSmilansky} and \cite{BL21,BL23} concerning recent work on substitutions in spaces associated with other non-abelian (semi-)groups.